sbg3k/autograde-prototype/README.md

 3. At 12am, the tutors head to [https://autograder30days.herokuapp.com/delete/](https://autograder30days.herokuapp.com/delete/), enter the password, and delete the test cases for the previous day.

+## Constraints
+ * Go Crazy and break it, It helps us see the weak points in the application.

 suggestions are welcome and should be directed to [Geektutor](mailto:sodiq.akinjobi@gmail.com)